CSDDD software: what companies actually need and what most get wrong

 Third, identify which gaps software can close.
 Supplier questionnaire management, risk scoring, grievance case management, and corrective action tracking are genuine software use cases.
 Fieldwork methodology, legal interpretation, and stakeholder engagement are not.

-Fifth, understand what you are disclosing.
+Fourth, understand what you are disclosing.
 If your CSRD report describes due diligence processes that you have not actually implemented, the assurance engagement will expose that.
 Build the process first.
 The disclosure follows from it.

 Frequently asked questions